Whitecat18/Mavoc-Antivirus/README.md

 RUN THE mavoc.py to start implementing all Functions.

+REPLACE your api key for virus total , cloud scans , search  `api_key` on framework.py and replace it with your /

 RUN THE framework.py to skip the user login and can skip schedule Scan .